lepisma/lepisma.github.io/_posts/2017-06-25-simple-time-maps.md

 </figure>

 Each dot here is a listen.
 The \\( x \\) value being the time difference between it and the previous listen, \\( y \\) being the difference with next listen.
-Not much pattern here.
-Note that the plot is log scaled (thus the moire in lower values) which helps us understand the diffs at multiple scales.
+Note that the plot is log scaled (thus the repeated pattern in lower values) which helps us understand the diffs at multiple scales.

 Another important point is the *almost* symmetry along \\( x = y \\) line.
 When you use the *pre-event* and *post-event* time diffs of each event as \\( x \\)